davevebber/eCommerce-website/README.md

 Node

 ## Usage Information <a name="usage"></a>
 Start the server and then use POSTMAN or INSOMNIA to check the routes.
 Or localhost on your browser.
-Here is a walkthrough vieo explaing how the app works.
+Here is a walk-through video explaining how the app works.

 video 1:
 https://drive.google.com/file/d/1at4HBbqFMoOpCglprGZdAAHwyiSlb0QF/view